sijanstu/VoiceSpeaker/README.md

-# Text To Voice Converter
+# Text To Voice Converter in Java GUI

 # objective: to convert given text into voice in windows

 # usage:Voicespeaker object =new Voicespeaker(string);

-# Source code:
+# Source code for merging with other codes:

 class Voicespeaker